vatass/vatass.github.io/_projects/adaptive-shrinkage.md

   - **Clinical trial optimization**

   By integrating our approach into real-world healthcare settings, we can enhance early diagnosis, track disease progression more effectively, and tailor treatments to individual patients.

-  <h2>Open-Source and Future Directions</h2>

-  To encourage further research and collaboration, we have made our implementation publicly available on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP).

-  **To learn more, check out our full paper at ICLR 2025 and explore our code on [GitHub](https://github.com/vatass/AdaptiveShrinkageDKGP)!** 🚀

   <h2>Citation</h2>